linkedin/ControlLLM/README.md

 - **Flexible Training Options**:
   - Two alternative trainers: native PyTorch trainer and HuggingFace Transformers trainer.
+  - Ease of debugging the code of distributed training for both trainers.

 - **Streamlined Configuration**:
   - Default setup for training, dataset, and model-loading configurations.